 What are inside sales?

-Inside sales is when sales representatives sell products or services remotely.
+Inside sales is when sales development representatives sell products or services remotely.
 Some people refer to this sales model as “virtual sales” or “remote sales.”

 It’s a great sales technique that works for both brick-and-mortar and online businesses.